BestTimesToVisit.com Logo

 When is the absolute best time to hike the Inca Trail, and what should I expect weather-wise?

-Beyond the main Inca Trail, are there any less-crowded routes or 'hidden gems' that offer a similar experience?
+Beyond the main Inca Trail, are there any lesser-known ruins or viewpoints that are worth seeking out?

-What's the deal with booking the Inca Trail?
-How far in advance do I really need to reserve?
+What's the deal with permits for the Inca Trail?
+How far in advance do I *really* need to book?

 How many days do you need in Inca Trail, Peru?